nanhung/nanhung.me/content/post/2017-08-17-latex-in-cloud9.md

 And we can "preview" the pdf file like this
 ![Imgur](http://i.imgur.com/SI1028c.png)

-Also, we can use git to do version control for our documents. (check my [previous post](https://nanhung.github.io/Using-GNU-MCSim-in-web-based-IDE-and-combine-with-version-control/))
+Also, we can use git to do version control for our documents.

 That's it!
 Happy texting!